maiallam57/LibraryManagementSystem/README.md

 Sure!
-Here’s how you can implement declarative transaction management, write unit tests for API endpoints, and provide clear documentation in a C# project using ASP.NET Core.
+Here’s how you can implement declarative transaction management, write unit tests for API endpoints, and provIde clear documentation in a C# project using ASP.NET Core.

 ### Transaction Management using Entity Framework Core

 In ASP.NET Core, you can use the `TransactionScope` class for transaction management.
-However, for simplicity and to align with typical practices, we'll rely on the transaction capabilities provided by Entity Framework Core's `SaveChanges` method.
+However, for simplicity and to align with typical practices, we'll rely on the transaction capabilities provIded by Entity Framework Core's `SaveChanges` method.

 ### Implementing Transaction Management